cesarforall/notes/webpack/webpack.md

     color $color-black

 ### mini-css-extract-plugin

 Este plugin permite que webpack entienda un import de estilos (ruta) dentro de un módulo javascript o en el caso de react un módulo correcpondiente a un componente

     import './src/styles/Login.csss'

+## npx webpack init

+    npx webpack init

+    [webpack-cli] For using this command you need to install: '@webpack-cli/generators' package.
+    [webpack-cli] Would you like to install '@webpack-cli/generators' package?
+(That will run 'npm install -D @webpack-cli/generators') (Y/n)
+    devDependencies:

+    - @webpack-cli/generators 2.5.0
+    ?
+Which of the following JS solutions do you want to use?
+ES6 ?
+Do you want to use webpack-dev-server?
+Yes
+    ?
+Do you want to simplify the creation of HTML files for your bundle?
+Yes ?
+Do you want to add PWA support?
+No
+    ?
+Which of the following CSS solutions do you want to use?
+CSS only ?
+Will you be using PostCSS in your project?
+Yes
+    ?
+Do you want to extract CSS for every file?
+Only for Production ?
+Do you like to install prettier to format generated configuration?
+Yes ?
+Pick a package manager: pnpm
+    [webpack-cli] ℹ INFO Initialising project...

+    devDependencies:

+    - @babel/core 7.19.3
+    - @babel/preset-env 7.19.4
+    - autoprefixer 10.4.12
+    - babel-loader 8.2.5
+    - css-loader 6.7.1
+    - html-webpack-plugin 5.5.0
+    - mini-css-extract-plugin 2.6.1
+    - postcss 8.4.17
+    - postcss-loader 7.0.1
+    - prettier 2.7.1
+    - style-loader 3.3.1
+    - webpack-dev-server 4.11.1
+    [webpack-cli] Project has been initialised with webpack!